 After the last feed, baby can be undressed with a nappy or dressed in something that doesn’t need to go over the head.
 He can even be wrapped up in a blanket.
 For many newborns, clothes don’t always fit perfectly so most of the time I will keep them in a swaddle or just a simple babygro or vest.
 Outfits with logos or fussy outfits are very cute but don’t photograph well as they can bunch up and look uncomfortable, so simple is best.

-I usually use the master bedroom for baby sessions as the bed is big and it’s usually the room with the best window light.
+I usually use the master bedroom or living room for baby sessions as the area is big and they are usually the rooms with the best window light.
 Keeping this room warm will ensure that baby will be comfortable for longer.
 I will do my best to help keep baby settled and comfortable during the time that I’m photographing him.
 He will probably be asleep for some of the session but I cannot guarantee this.
 I love to photograph babies when they are awake as much as when they are asleep.

 However, long before you do all of this . . .